Table of Contents

 In SLURM you must declare how much memory you are using for your job using the

 --mem-per-cpu command switches.
 By default SLURM assumes you need 100 MB.
 If you don't request enough the job can be terminated, often times without very useful information (error files can show segfault, file write errors, etc. that are downstream symptoms).
-If you request too much, it can increase your wait time (it's harder to allocate a lot of memory than a little) and crowd out jobs for other users.
+If you request too much, it can increase your wait time (it's harder to allocate a lot of memory than a little), crowd out jobs for other users, and lower your fairshare.

 You can view the runtime and memory usage for a past job with